 Elections officials are taking precautions to protect voters coming the polling places to cast their votes this October and November.

 This includes adding larger polling sites to enable better spacing of voters and voting machines, plus other measures to help with social distancing and to limit the possibility of spreading the coronavirus through touch pads and other contact points.

 Chapter seven: Tracking election results

-KENS5.com will have live updates of the presidential race, statewide balloting and local elections in Bexar County throughout election night and into the coming days as results continue to be counted from absentee and mail-in voting.
+KENS5.com will have live updates of the presidential race, statewide balloting and local elections in Bexar County throughout election night and into the coming days as results continue to be counted from mail-in voting.